Duration – 4 days

 Best Time to Visit Barot

-Tourists can visit this village anytime, however, do avoid travelling to this side during the rainy seasons.
-Even though the village will be at its greenest, but landslides can become a huge problem while reaching here.
+Barot is an evergreen place and can be visited anytime.
+Although do avoid travelling to this side during the rainy season.
+Even though the village will be at its greenest, the landslides can become a huge problem while travelling here.

 If you want to experience snow laden lands, visit this place between November to February.